A Stable Marriage Requires Communication: Main Results

-\begin{theorem}[Query Complexity] Any randomized (or deterministic) algorithm that uses any type of Boolean queries to the women's and (separately) to the men's preferences to solve any of the following problems requires $\Omega(n^2)$ queries in the worst case: \begin{enumerate}[label={\alph*.}] \item finding a $(1 - \e)$-stable marriage, for fixed $\e$ with $0\le\e<\frac{1}{2}$. \item determining whether a given marriage $\marriage$ is stable or $\e$-unstable, for fixed $\e$ with $0\le\e<1$. \item determining whether a given pair is contained in some/every stable marriage. \item finding any $\e n$ pairs that appear in some/every stable marriage, for fixed $\e$ with $0<\e\le 1$. \end{enumerate} \end{theorem}
+\begin{corollary}[Query Complexity of Stable-Marriage Related Problems] Let $\marriagemarketnumbered$ be a marriage market with full preference lists.
+Any randomized (or deterministic) algorithm that uses any type of Boolean queries to the women's and (separately) to the men's preferences to solve any of the following problems requires $\Omega(n^2)$ queries in the worst case: \begin{enumerate}[label={(\alph*)},ref={\alph*}] \item determining whether a given marriage $\marriage$ is stable or $\e$-unstable, for fixed $\e$ with $0\le\e<1$. \item determining whether a given pair of participants is contained in some/every stable marriage. \item finding any $\e n$ pairs that appear in some/every stable marriage, for fixed $\e$ with $0<\e\le 1$. \end{enumerate} \end{corollary}